 Leafy lettuce, unlike head lettuce, does just fine when planted four to a square.
 You can also plant four basil, kohlrabi, large onions, large leeks, large garlic, rutabagas, and swiss chard per each square foot.

-If you prefer to grow your tomatoes on tomato cages, you can fit four plants in a square.
-The same is true for zucchini and summer squash grown on a cage.
+If you prefer to grow your tomatoes on toma, you can fit four plants in a square.
+The same is true for zucchini and summer squash grown on a cage. to cages

 8 or 9 per square

 Many small or upward-growing vegetable plants do well with even less space.

 You can fit eight pea or pole bean plants, evenly spaced, within one square foot of your garden.
 Since these vegetables are climbers, they won’t mind the limited space.